marlowe-fw/overload-debug/README.md

 - Add the executable and assemblies to the dnSpy Assemblies Explorer (left pane) in dnSpy.
   - For debugging olmod, this would be your debug build of olmod.exe and GameMod.dll alongside Overload\Overload_Data\Managed\Assembly-CSharp.dll.
   - If you are after the unmodified code, add instead Overload.exe and Assembly-CSharp.dll.
-- Debug in dnSpy.
-Make sure to select the Unity debugger type.
+- Debug in dnSpy: Select olmod.exe or Overload.exe in the Assembly Explorer and hit Start.
+Make sure to select the Unity debugger type from the "Debug Program" dialog.

 ### Why debug?
 Debugging can help speed up the development cycle.
 Without the option for debugging, you may have to rely on issuing debug statements to log files.
 With code you can debug, you can set breakpoints, inspect the game state, and step through specific parts of the code.